ZeynabLiraki/listmanager/README.md

   - [Live Demo](#live-demo)
   - [Further Improvements](#further-improvements)

-## 🚀 Introduction
+## 🚀Introduction

 This project implements a List Manager UI component using:
-TypeScript for static typing and OOP design jQuery for DOM manipulation and event handling Bootstrap 5 for responsive styling and layout
+- TypeScript for static typing and OOP design
+- jQuery for DOM manipulation and event handling
+- Bootstrap 5 for responsive styling and layout
-The ListManager class encapsulates the entire UI and logic for managing a to-do list with support for adding items through input and then click on button or press Enter key, removing each items by nuttons, gettingItems and clearing the list.
-Additionally, It includes accessibility attributes for screen readers and keyboard interaction.
+- The ListManager class encapsulates the entire UI and logic for managing a to-do list with support   for adding items through input and then click on button or press Enter key, removing each items, getting Items and clearing the list.
+- accessibility attributes for screen readers and keyboard interaction.

-## 🛠 Technologies Used
+## 🛠Technologies Used

 Mention the technologies and frameworks used in the project:
 - TypeScript for type-safe, modular JavaScript